 How to Grow Onions - Purple Onion, Vidalia Onion, and Much More

-The onion family brings tears to your eyes, literally.
-Tears aside, onions
+Members of the onion family brings tears to your eyes, literally.
+Tears aside,

-are a popular vegetable, and a favorite of the home gardener.
-If they make
+onions are a popular vegetable, and a favorite of the home gardener.
+If they

-you cry, why do so many home gardeners grow onions?
-There are lots of reasons.
+make you cry, why do so many home gardeners grow onions?
+There are lots of

 Onions have a place in a tremendous number of recipes from main courses to